Part I: Appointments

 If any Incumbent, without the permission of the Bishop, shall be absent from his or her Benefice for non-consecutive periods amounting to eight weeks in any six months, the Bishop shall have power to call upon him or her to reside more regularly, and in case of disobedience to declare the Benefice vacant.

 (1) When circumstances require it and, in the judgment of the Bishop, sufficient maintenance can be guaranteed, the Incumbent of a Benefice shall be entitled to nominate to the Bishop for his approval a cleric (to act as licensed assistant curate) or a deaconess.
-Such curate or deaconess shall not be removed from office without his or her consent unless upon the decision of the Bishop or the avoidance of the Benefice.
+Such curate or deaconess shall not be removed from office without his or her consent unless upon the decision of the Bishop or the Benefice is vacant.

 (2) The Diocesan Registrar shall inform the Secretary of the Representative Body and the Diocesan Board of Finance of all licences to assistant curates.